 The laser cutting lab hosts fiber lasers based on both standard and Photonic Crystal Fibers (PCFs).
 Fiber lasers offer remarkable advantages with respect to disk or CO2-lasers.
 In particular, they have very high beam quality, with an M2-value close to 1.
 This allows for extremely precise cuts and for a reduction of the heat affected area.
 Moreover, fiber lasers can operate with very different output power levels without causing the beam to change its position and focus, thus allowing to obtain very smooth processing.
 Further advantages come from high processing speed and workable depth, high achievable output power, remote processing, the possibility to process highly reflective materials, low investment and maintenance cost, reliability and small packaging size.

-The laser cutting lab is located at the Information Engineering Department of the University of Parma, viale G.P.
+The laser cutting lab is located at the Engineering and Architecture Department of the University of Parma, viale G.P.
 Usberti 181/A, I-43124 Parma.
 For information, contact:

 Stefano Selleri, tel +39 0521 905763

 Laser scribing represents one crucial step for the production of the new generation thin films solar cells.
 The quality of the cuts on the PhotoVoltaic (PV) modules strongly depends on the parameters of the laser itself.
 Therefore, it is necessary to have the possibility to change the parameters of the laser radiation, such as pulse duration, shape, power and repetition rate.